scrapy/scrapy/docs/topics/settings.rst

 Default: ``'scrapybot'``

-The name of the bot implemented by this Scrapy project (also known as the project name) and also for logging.
+The name of the bot implemented by this Scrapy project (also known as the project name).
+This name will be used for the logging too.

 It's automatically populated with your project name when you create your project with the :command:`startproject` command.